jimeh/common-flow/common-flow.md

        suite passing.
     4. The master branch IS NOT guaranteed to always work in production environments.
 Despite test suites passing it may at times contain unfinished work.
-Only releases must be considered safe for production use.
+Only releases may be considered safe for production use.
     5. The master branch SHOULD always be in a "as near as possibly ready for release/production" state to reduce any friction with creating a new release.